Credits: Zach Leary (Host) (edit)

 MAPS Podcast is able to use the above tools since its podcast host or measurement company offers this service.
 It doesn’t mean that this individual podcast uses them, or has access to this functionality.
 We use open data.

 This podcast uses a unique RSS domain.
 This podcast is the only one that we’re aware of which uses a domain of mapspodcast.libsyn.com for its RSS feed.
 Domains are always visible to anyone who can see your internet traffic - your internet service provider, employer or even your government - even when you use HTTPS connections.
-If your podcast app uses the RSS feed directly, like Apple Podcasts, then you can be tracked as a listener to this podcast every time your phone checks for a new episode.
+If your podcast app uses the RSS feed directly, you can be tracked as a listener to this podcast every time your phone checks for a new episode.

 Here’s more about insecure links and unique domains.